 New students may be unfamiliar with the range of services offered by their school’s disabilities services office, or they may feel embarrassed to reach out for assistance or accommodation.
 Unfortunately, students with learning disabilities have much higher rates of dropout than their counterparts.
 An NCES report found that only 34% of these students have completed a four-year degree eight years after their high school graduation.
-While students with learning disabilities may face extra challenges and hurdles, in today’s world of modified teaching and learning techniques, technological advancements and dedicated professionals on-staff, they don’t have to be part of this statistic.
+While students with learning disabilities may face extra challenges and hurdles, with modified teaching and learning techniques, technological advancements, and dedicated professionals, they don’t have to be part of this statistic.

 Accommodating Students with Learning Disabilities

 Most college campuses have dedicated staff to help students with learning disabilities receive the resources and assistance they need to succeed in their educational journey.
 A number of different accommodations are available, enabling students to attend classes, complete coursework, and undertake exams in a way that suits them best.
 We cover some of the most common accommodations below:

 - Modifying Individual Course Instruction

 Whether adjusting content, the presentation of content, or the learning environment, individual course instruction identifies specific needs of a learner and tailors information to make it more accessible while still presenting the same core content.